goauthentik/authentik/website/docs/security/security-hardening.md

 -   `/api/v3/stages/captcha*`
 -   `/api/v3/managed/blueprints*`

-With these restrictions in place, captcha stages can only be edited using [Blueprints on the file system](https://docs.goauthentik.io/developer-docs/blueprints/#storage---file).
+With these restrictions in place, CAPTCHA stages can only be edited using [Blueprints on the file system](https://docs.goauthentik.io/developer-docs/blueprints/#storage---file).